-Meron and its connection with Rabbi Shimon bar Yochai (Rashbi)
+Meron and Rabbi Shimon bar Yochai (Rashbi)

-Safed in the 16th century attracted a group of messianic kabbalists, including Rabbi Yitzhak Luria (the Arizal), the originator of Lurianic kabbalah.
+Safed in the 16th century attracted a group of messianic kabbalists, including Rabbi Yitzhak Luria (the Arizal), the originator of Lurianic Kabbalah.
 His ideas in kabbalah would have a major influence on the Jewish world.
 Rashbi is credited with writing the Zohar, the foundational text of kabbalah.
 The kabbalists of Safed believed that the messianic era was approaching and that the Messiah would arise from Meron before making His way to Jerusalem.

 The ancient synagogue of Meron